Valorless/Discord-Presence-Simulator/README.md

 > Small Image Text: This is the text which will appear on discord, when you hover the mouse over the icon.

 > Show Time: This will show how long you've simulated.

+> Auto Connect: Automatically connects to discord on application start.
 ***
 ## Need help?
 Need help with anything?
 Maybe our [Wiki](https://github.com/Minac2503/Discord-Presence-Simulator/wiki) can help you out.